 On May 4, the House of Representatives passed the American Health Care Act (AHCA) (H.R.
 1628) on a largely party-line vote of 217-213.
 If the AHCA were to become law, millions of Americans would lose health insurance coverage, and the safety net provided by Medicaid would be severely eroded.
-Last-minute changes to the bill allowing states to apply for waivers from critical consumer protections under current law and providing additional funding for high-risk pools and reinsurance mechanisms failed to remedy the fundamental flaws of the bill.

 The AMA strongly opposed House passage.
 The AMA's letter to Congress on April 27 urged Representatives to oppose the bill, reiterating concerns that millions of Americans would lose their current health care insurance coverage.
 The AMA previously expressed their chief concerns to Congress on March 22 and March 7.
 Read the AMA statement after the bill passed the House of Representatives.

 In a January letter to Congressional leaders and the incoming Administration, the AMA reaffirmed its strong vision for America’s health system and our belief that the patient remain at the center of all reform efforts.
 The AMA is committed to working with leadership in both parties to improve health insurance coverage and health care access so that patients receive timely, high-quality care, preventive services, medications and other necessary treatments.